 I originally posted this guide in March of 2018 and am reposting it now as most of the information is still relevant.

-2020 has been a unique year to say the least.
+2020 has been a unique year, to say the least.
 We have experienced a pandemic, legitimate protests over vast differences in policing based on race, fake protests featuring agent provocateurs posing as legitimate protestors but fomenting violence and looting, anti-mask protests, unidentifiable US Gestapo agents abusing citizens, and many other events.
 Add to this that this is an election year and the demand for guns has gone through the roof.
-Based on my experience as a longtime dealer and on official reports the number of first time gun buyers has increased dramatically.
+Based on my experience as a longtime dealer and on official reports the number of first-time gun buyers has increased dramatically.
 Also the buyers’ demographic is rapidly shifting.
 I always have had buyers from all across the political spectrum, but more who skewed to the right.
-This year, I have had more that skew left, many of these first time buyers.
+This year, I have had more than skew left, many of these first-time buyers.
 The number of women acquiring firearms has increased dramatically.

 What are the reasons?
 I am not a social scientist, but I see several causes.